-I honestly haven't found the best way to showcase my blog/photography/Instagram collaborations yet, aside from blog posts under my portfolio section.
+I honestly haven't found the best way to showcase my blog/photography/Instagram collaborations yet.
 A lot of bloggers have a photography gallery or similarly blog posts with photos from projects they have worked on.

 I have thought a lot about it, likely too much, and I still haven't decided what I want my blog/photography/side hustle to be.
 I guess if I lived in my ideal world I would like my blog to support my hobbies meaning companies I already support or products I already love pay me to continue to live my life in their products.

 I would love to get big enough one day for Kia and/or some sort of travel company/magazine/hotel to sponsor an adventure!
 But until then I have to keep putting in the work and getting better.
 I recently worked with a company Health-Ade to promote their kombucha.
 I love their product, my favorite flavor being "Pink Lady Apple", and will continue to support their company after my collaboration.
 So without further ado here are some photos I took.
 I've been focusing more on content creation vs just a pretty picture.
 Such as taking the product with you on a hike or road trip, trying to show people living life to the fullest and incorporating these products into their lives.